angieshu/Budget-Manager/README.md

 ## Key Features

-• You can keep track of your income and expenses
+• Keep track of your income and expenses

 • Live preview (make changes, see changes)